AdityaSingh17/CryptoMailer/README.md

 -   `setup.py`: File responsible to manage package.

 ### Using the package.

+**NOTE:** Make sure to allow less secure app access for the Gmail account(s) that will be used to send/receive emails through this package.

+Provide less secure app access from [here](https://myaccount.google.com/lesssecureapps).

 View file [sample.py](https://github.com/AdityaSingh17/CryptoMailer/blob/master/sample.py) to understand how to import and run the package.